-A review of available pharmacokinetic ("PK") and immunogenicity data showed that these data so far are consistent with trends seen within pre-clinical animal studies of L-DOS47.
-A formal PK analysis will be conducted pending the collection of all PK data at the completion of the study.
+A review of available pharmacokinetic ("PK") and immunogenicity data showed that these data so far, are consistent with trends seen within pre-clinical animal studies of L-DOS47.
+Results from these reviews, together with safety data will provide guidance on the treatment schedule and dosing for the Phase II portion of the study.